-British pay growth lags further behind inflation, but jobless rate drops
+Jumble of jobs data underlines Bank of England's rates dilemma

 Inflation hit an almost four-year high of 2.9 percent in May, official data showed last month, a bigger increase than economists had expected.

-After BoE Deputy Governor Ben Broadbent signalled his reluctance to raise interest rates in an interview published on Wednesday, the latest figures broadly confirmed policymakers' existing views of the labour market.
+BoE Deputy Governor Ben Broadbent signalled his reluctance to raise interest rates in an interview published on Wednesday, and the latest figures broadly confirmed policymakers' existing views of the labour market.

-"Ongoing anaemic earnings growth looks to be key factor calling for the Bank of England to sit tight on interest rates," said Howard Archer, chief economic advisor to the EY ITEM Club consultancy.
+"All of this suggests that a 2017 rate hike from the Bank of England still looks unlikely, particularly in light of the dovish comments from Broadbent this morning," said James Smith, an economist at Dutch bank ING.

+Broadbent said his caution stemmed in part from uncertainty in businesses about the outlook for Brexit - something that is putting the British government's creditworthiness under strain, ratings agency Moody's said on Tuesday.

-Other economists said the very low unemployment rate was likely to raise concerns among some BoE policymakers that the economy was running at full capacity and that wage growth could soon take off, pushing inflation higher.
+But some economists said the very low unemployment rate was likely to raise concerns among other BoE policymakers -- some of whom have voted for a rate hike -- that the economy is running at full capacity and that wage growth could soon take off, pushing inflation higher.

-The Bank of England is watching wage growth closely as it gauges whether the increase in inflation is creating longer-lasting pressure on prices.
+The central bank is watching wage growth closely as it gauges whether the increase in inflation is creating longer-lasting pressure on prices.
 It expects wages to rise by 2 percent this year before picking up in 2018 and 2019.

 The health of the labour market is also a big political issue in Britain.

-On Tuesday Prime Minister Theresa May pledged more help for "gig economy" workers, a growing part of the workforce which partly explains why some people feel financially insecure despite record employment.
+On Tuesday Prime Minister Theresa May pledged more help for "gig economy" workers.
+This part of the workforce has been growing, which partly explains why average wage growth has been so poor despite record employment.

 Some private sector surveys point to wage gains for people moving jobs.

-"The important thing for us is job churn and we're hopefully that there might be the beginnings of some salary inflation and that will help the job market, which has really been frozen for the better part since 2009," Alan Bannatyne, chief financial officer at recruiter Robert Walters, told Reuters.
+"The important thing for us is job churn and we're hopeful that there might be the beginnings of some salary inflation and that will help the job market, which has really been frozen for the better part since 2009," Alan Bannatyne, chief financial officer at recruiter Robert Walters, told Reuters.

 The number of people in work rose by 175,000 in the three months to May, taking the employment rate to a record high of 74.9 percent, the ONS said.